cscart/docs/en/developer_guide/api/entities/products.rst

 .. important::
     To add several additional images, specify them in the ``image_pairs`` parameter before the ``main_pair`` parameter, unless the main product image will be replaced.

-This request creates a product with a price, the *Active* status, a main and 2 additional images.
-Images must be already uploaded on your server, or available somewhere on the Internet.